Learn how to make your own beautiful book page wreath, plus get the details for 14 other DIY Christmas wreaths.

 Push the pin into the styrofoam wreath, starting in the inside and working your way around.

 Add another layer working around the entire circumference.
 Repeat until you’ve filled the entire wreath.

 For an 18″ styrofoam wreath, you will need about six or seven layers.
 Look for any sparse spots and fill in with folded book pages as needed.
 Note: if any pins are popping out, use a dab of hot glue to hold them in.

 For the burlap ribbon at the bottom of the wreath, I created a fringe by removing a few crosswise yarns.
 This step is optional.

 To fasten it to the wreath, I found the center and pinned it to the underside letting the ends hang down.
 Next, I used the wire on the sides of the ribbon to create some dimension.

 In my opinion, the photos don’t do a good job of capturing the texture, color and undulations of this book page wreath.
 I love how it looks hanging alongside our fireplace (gas, of course).

-To get even more Holiday Wreath inspiration, check out these 14 incredible wreaths created by my fellow bloggers.
+To get even more Holiday Wreath inspiration, take a look at these 14 incredible wreaths created by my fellow Canadian bloggers.
 From left to right, they are: